StarPlayrX/bigmac/README.md

 For those who are using TouchID for sudo, there is a problem with BigMac2's priveleged launcher.

-This will be fixed as soon as Bug #1 is corrected.
+This will be fixed as soon as possible with a new priveleged launcher.

 workaround open terminal: